 How To Choose A Wedding Venue

 That special someone proposed or said ‘yes’, but now the pressure of planning is on.
 You’ve decided on a date and a color palette.
 Now comes the tricky part.
 Where do you have a wedding?
-Your family lives near but your fiancees family lives 500 miles away.
-You’ve always dreamed of a beach wedding but you live in Wisconsin.
+Your family lives near but your fiancées family lives 500 miles away.
+You’ve always dreamed of having your wedding at the beach but you live in Wisconsin.
 Your budget is tight but you want a memorable experience for everyone.
 How do you make this happen?

 What is your wedding style?